TGAC/grassroots-docs/tutorials/field_trials_tutorial.md

 You can also scroll down the form to the *Crop* drop-down menu and choose _wheat_.
 So choosing whatever name you would like for the Study, scroll down to the bottom of the page and click on the _Submit_ button to save this initial version of the Study.
 Upon completion a link to view your study on the Field Trials portal will appear and clicking on this will take you to the initial version of your Study.
-If you click on this it can be left open in a separate browser window so that we can easily see the changes that we make.
+If you click on this it can be left open in a separate browser window so that you can easily see the changes that you make.

 Commonly people would come back to edit the Study at a later date rather than continuing straight away as we are doing here, so we need to make sure that we load our new Study rather than carrying on editing as we would then be creating another copy of this Study with an identical name.
 To stop this from happening, we just need to tell the system that we want to edit the Study we've just created and to do this, reload the page in your web browser and click on the drop-down menu for the *Load Study* option at the top of the page and choose your Study.